 monday.com: Highly customizable and good for project management

 If you like to mold an app around your workspace, then monday.com is certainly worth a look.
+It's our top-rated provider this year with an impressive overall score of 4.7/5.
 Just like Airtable, it's super customizable and offers various ways to view your records and, as a whole, is similarly configurable.

-However, much like Smartsheet, monday.com is, first and foremost, a project tracking application that doesn't have the database focus offered by Airtable.
-When compared to Smartsheet, monday.com is not quite as usable (4.1/5 vs Smartsheet's 4.3/5), but it has the best customer score out of any provider we tested (4.5/5), and also is better than Smartsheet when it comes to visualizing data (5/5 vs Smartsheet's 3.5/5).
-It also has better task management features (4.5/5 vs Smartsheet's 4.4/5).
+However, much like Smartsheet, monday.com is, first and foremost, a project-tracking application that doesn't have the database focus offered by Airtable.
+When compared to Smartsheet, monday.com is easier to use (4.5/5 to Smartsheet's 3.7/5). monday.com is also better than Smartsheet when it comes to visualizing data (5/5 vs Smartsheet's 3.8/5).
+It also has better task management features (4.5/5 vs Smartsheet's 4.1/5).

 Check out our monday.com pricing page for more information.